Masaaki Koike

 Masaaki Koike (小池 正晃, Koike Masaaki) is a professional Japanese baseball player.

 Koike played outfield and infield for the Chunichi Dragons (2008–2011) and for the Yokohama DeNA BayStars (2012–2013).
 Koike announced his retirement on October 1, 2013 and his final at-bat, hit a home run.

 In 2014, the Yokohama DeNA BayStars hired Koike as first team batting coach.
+On 6 November 2024, it was confirmed Koike had accepted an offer to become a hitting coach for the Chunichi Dragons.